ni/monodrive-documentation/docs/scenario_editor/trigger_boxes.md

   - **Owner:** The description of the actions that this box will trigger on the owning vehicle.

-  - **Other:** "The description of the actions that this box will trigger on the other vehicle.
+  - **Other:** The description of the actions that this box will trigger on the other vehicle.

 ## Vehicle Trigger Actions
   - **Change Lane Left:** Triggers the vehicle to execute a lane change to the left lane if one is available.